JAlbertCode/prompt-marketplace/README.md

 - Fixing client/server component architecture

 ### Current Status
-- ✅ Fixed the React.use() error in the [promptId] page by removing React.use() and accessing params directly
+- ✅ Fixed the React.use() error in the [promptId] page by keeping the original params access method
-- ⚠️ Still need to test API integration with Sonar through the proxy route
+- ✅ Updated the API endpoint from 'sonar.perplexity.ai/ask' to 'api.perplexity.ai/chat/completions'
+- ✅ Added proper error handling for API responses
+- ✅ Added max_tokens parameter to ensure complete responses
+- ✅ Fixed model naming to use the 'sonar' model type supported by Perplexity API
 - ⚠️ Credit system needs to be tested end-to-end
 - ⚠️ UI polish and error handling improvements needed
 ## Next Steps
-- ✅ Fix the React.use() error in the [promptId] page
 - Test and debug the Sonar API integration through the proxy route:
   - Verify API key is correctly passed to the server-side route
   - Check for any CORS issues